Impressive advocate specialising in family law and Court of Protection cases.

 In Care Proceedings, Kate regularly receives instructions from parents, Guardians and other family members and has been instructed in complex multi-day fact finding hearings and final hearings.
 She often represents vulnerable and learning-disabled clients, including receiving instructions from the Official Solicitor.
 Kate has represented parents in alleged non-accidental injury cases and cases involving allegations of sexual abuse.

-Kate is regularly instructed in Financial Remedy proceedings and has experience in dealing with matters involving interveners, international property and maintenance pending suit claims.
+Kate is regularly instructed in Family Finance proceedings and has experience in dealing with matters involving interveners, international property and maintenance pending suit claims.

 In Private Law matters and Family Law Act cases, Kate has experience in matters involving serious allegations of domestic violence, sexual abuse/ grooming, neglect and parents dealing with Mental Health difficulties.